Saibot393/LocknKey/README.md

 - Type of key items: to change the item type of newly created keys
 - Setting item types: to set forwhich item types the settings tab should be displayed
 - Key creation menu: to create a menu when creating a new key, allowing the GM to choose the name and folder of the new item
+- Key creation id option: to show an option for the keys id in the key creation menu
 - Default key folder: to set the default folder the key creation menu selects
 - Limit key folders: to only show the chosen default key folder and its sub folders in the key creation menu
 - Key name as ID: to use the keys name as an additional ID when interacting with locks